 4. Barcelona 2008-2011

-After beating Real Madrid 5-0 in El Clasico, Barcelona retained the La Liga trophy, their third title in succession, finishing with 96 points.
-In May 2011, Barcelona also beat Manchester United in the 2011 Champions League Final 3-1 at Wembley Stadium.
+After beating Real Madrid 5-0 in El Clasico, Barcelona retained the La Liga trophy.
+It was their third title in succession.
+That season they finished with 96 points.
+In May 2011, Barcelona also beat Manchester United in the 2011 Champions League Final at Wembley Stadium.

 Barcelona continue to be triumphant following Guardiola’s departure due to the legacy from his success.
-Leionel Messi is constantly talked-about as being the best footballer in the world, the four-time FIFA/Ballon d’Or winner in 2009, 2010, 2011 and 2012, and FC Barcelona’s top goalscorer.
-Amongst Messi, David Villa, Xavi, Andres Iniesta, Carles Puyol and Gerard Pique are other players who were, and still are, part of the successful Barcelona team.
+Lionel Messi is constantly talked-about as being the best footballer in the world.
+He is the four-time FIFA/Ballon d’Or winner in 2009, 2010, 2011 and 2012, and FC Barcelona’s top goalscorer.
+Amongst Messi, many stars were part of the successful Barcelona team.
+For instance, they featured David Villa, Xavi, Andres Iniesta, Carles Puyol and Gerard Pique.

 3. Real Madrid 1955-1960

-A.C.
-Milan have one of the biggest reputations in world football, and this is probably due to the successful team the club had from 1987-1991.
-A team consisting of players like: Ruud Gullit, Marco Van Basten, Frank Rijkaard, Carlo Ancelotti, Tassotti, Franco Baresi, Costacurta, Roberto Donadoni, Paolo Maldini won its first Scudetto in nine years in the 1987-88 season.
-The following year the club won its first European Cup in two decades, before retaining their title a year later and the side still remain the last team to win back-to-back European Cups.
+In fact, Milan have one of the biggest reputations in world football.
+This is probably due to the successful team the club had from 1987-1991.
+The team consisted of players including Ruud Gullit, Marco Van Basten and Frank Rijkaard.
+In addition, it included Carlo Ancelotti, Tassotti, Franco Baresi, Costacurta, Roberto Donadoni, and Paolo Maldini.
+Subsequently, the team won its first Scudetto in nine years in the 1987-88 season.
+The following year the club won its first European Cup in two decades.
+They did that before retaining their title a year later.
+In fact, the side still remain the last team to win back-to-back European Cups.
 The Milan team of 1989-90 has been voted the best club side of all time, in global poll of experts conducted by World Soccer magazine.

 1. Ajax 1965-1973

-In 1966 and 1967, Ajax won the championship by scoring a record breaking 122 goals including 33 from Johan Cruijff, and again in 1968, whilst reaching the European Cup final of 1969 against A.C.
+In 1966 and 1967, Ajax won the championship by scoring a record breaking 122 goals.
+With this in mind, 33 of the goals came from Johan Cruijff.
+Again in 1968, whilst reaching the European Cup final of 1969 against A.C.
 Milan.
 Ajax then won the Dutch league championship in 1969-70 after winning 27 out of 34 games and scoring 100 goals.
 The following year, Ajax won the European Cup after beating Panathinaikos 2-0 a season before they won the treble.
-After winning the European Cup, Dutch National Championship and the KNVB Cup, Ajax won a third consecutive European Cup and another Dutch championship.
+After winning the European Cup, Dutch National Championship and the KNVB Cup, the Dutch team did even better.
+Ajax won a third consecutive European Cup and another Dutch championship.
 The successful period had to come to an end though, when Johan Cruijff left for FC Barcelona in 1973.